 The next morning the main competition began.
 With each passing hour, successful competitors moved closer to the winners circle.
 In the end, the top 3 winners were announced:

-- Andy Khan, a professional athlete from Germany- 1st place
+- Andy Hahn, a professional athlete from Germany- 1st place

 - Dario Noenschwander, a Swiss competitor – 2nd place